JackKohli/Skibidi-emu/readme.md

 	    	V[0xF] = 0;
 	    }
     }
-Visual studio does yell at you for this and it would appear that C casts uint8_t to a 4 byte type for the purposes of logical operations given the error it gave me.
+Visual studio does yell at you for this and it would appear that C casts uint8_t to a 4 byte type for the purposes of logical operations given the warning it gave me.
 I refrained from changing it in my source on the off chance it does actually break something, although I'm quite confident it won't.
 I was curious so I investigated and decided to write a brief appendix for this question (see appendix 1).
 Next and Finally, we will take a brief look at my implementation of the DRW instruction

     void DRW(uint16_t op) {